gpeddle/jobhunt-api/docs/step01-analysis/index.md

 ## Overview

 This section reviews the [API Code Assignment](/docs/api-code-assignment.md) and collects decisions and assumptions made for the project.
 [Original PDF here](/docs/API-Code-Assignment.pdf)

 ## Assumptions

 1. There is no UI, and the API is tested manually.
-   - *For our purpose, the request/response of the API is the only UI.*
+   - For our purpose, the request/response of the API is the only UI.
 2. There is no separate database.
-   - *A real system would persist data and do additional processing.
-This example is limited to  receiving and validating incoming records for accept/reject status.*
+   - A real system would persist data and do additional processing.
+   - This example is limited to receiving and validating incoming records for accept/reject status.
 3. A series of test questions and answers must be created.
-   - *A real system would require a full life-cycle for Questions.
-This example is limited to a single, static question set for use in validation.*
+   - A real system would require a full life-cycle for Questions.
+   - This example is limited to a single, static set of questions for use in validation.

+## Bounded Context

+- The API is focused upon receipt of **JobApplication** JSON data and immediate response with accept/reject status.
+- The **Questions** are from a separate authority, available as a service.

 ## Ubiquitous Language

-- **JobApplication** - the submitted JSON data with answers to **Questions**
+- **JobApplication** - the submitted JSON data that contains answers to **Questions**
 - **Question** - a request for information which has a pre-defined set of acceptable answers.
-- **Applicant** - the person applying for a job.
+- **JobSeeker** - the person applying for a job.
 - **Employer** - the business entity which considers **JobApplications**
-- **Validation** - a review of **JobApplication** data to determine if the answers provided are all within the acceptable values for the **Questions** posed.
+- **Validation** - a review of **JobApplication** data to determine if all of the answers provided are acceptable values for the **Questions** posed.

 ## Domain Description